-Reflects the aggregate grant date fair value of RSUs and PSUs awarded during the period, determined in accordance with FASB ASC Topic 718.
+- (1) Reflects the aggregate grant date fair value of RSUs and PSUs awarded during the period, determined in accordance with FASB ASC Topic 718.
 Grant date fair value for the RSUs is based on the grant date fair value of the underlying shares.
 Grant date fair value for the PSUs is based on the grant date fair value of the underlying shares at target performance and the probable outcome of performance-based conditions at the time of grant, excluding the effect of estimated forfeitures.
-The 2017 value for each named executive officer includes the grant date fair value of PSUs granted, and also includes the grant date fair value of RSUs awarded.
-Assuming achievement of the PSU performance conditions at the highest level (rather than at target level), the aggregate grant date fair value of awards reflected in this column would be higher by the following amounts:

-Mr. McInerney, \$1,110,770; Ms. Groh, \$268,670; Mr. Schneider, \$539,345; Mr. Bobitz \$170,425; and Mr. Sheehan, \$405,010.
+The 2020 value for each named executive officer includes the grant date fair value of PSUs granted, and for all except Mr. McInerney, also includes the grant date fair value of RSUs awarded.
+Assuming achievement of the PSU performance conditions at the highest level (rather than at target level), the aggregate grant date fair value of awards reflected in this column for 2020 would be higher by the following amounts: Mr. McInerney, \$3,350,874; Mr. Shehan, \$812,334; Mr. Schneider, \$812,334, Mr. Bobitz \$304,627, Ms. Harrison \$304,627, and Ms. Tuminelli \$934,182. - (2) The NEOs (other than the CEO) received long-term PCAs in lieu of stock based long-term incentives in 2018.
+The PCA grant date fair value amounts awarded in 2018 for these NEOs are: \$1,500,000 for Mr. Sheehan; \$2,000,000 for Mr. Schneider; \$900,000 for Mr. Bobitz; \$725,000 for Ms. Harrison, and \$1,500,000 for Ms. Tuminelli.
+The PCAs awarded were cash-based and therefore were not reflected in the Summary Compensation Table for 2018. - (3) Reflects the value of cash incentives paid pursuant to our annual incentive program as described in the Compensation Discussion and Analysis section above, plus the final performance-adjusted payouts on the long-term PCAs granted in 2018 to all NEOs other than the CEO, as detailed in the table below.
+Ms. Tuminelli's 2018 PCA award was cancelled following her leaving the company and she received no annual incentive award for 2020.